LukeHayesss/final-project-foodzy/README.md

 FOODZY is my final project for <b>Concordia Web Dev Bootcamp.</b> I wanted to make an app where you can filter through recipes depending on either diet preference (such as vegan, gluten free, etc), or health conditions (such as diabetes, or heart-health).
-I implemented a lot of features and functionality, such as-
+I was inspired to make this because I've been a professional chef for 15 years, and I've also been a Type 1 diabetic since the age of 7!
+I implemented a lot of features and functionality in this app, such as-

 - ability to search the entire database of recipes
 - ability to filter based on diet or health conditions